fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/industry/Fanuc.rst

 -----------------------------------------
 Describe if and how the following aspects are handled:

-* Specification of velocity can be done via the following variable
+* Specification of velocity can be done via the following variables:
    * **$SCR.$RUNOVLIM**: controls speed globally in any program
    * **$SCR.$JOGLIM**: max speed for jogging (in % form 250mm/sec)
    * **$SCR.$JOGOVLIM**: